-Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights Exe C Opti ghted Average recise Price of Dutstanding ions, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders (1) 50,000 \$ 7.72 934,334 (2)(3) Equity Compensation Plans Not Approved by Security Holders Total 50,000 7.72 934,334
+Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights Exer Ou Optio nted Average cise Price of itstanding ns, Warrants nd Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))

+(a) (b) (c)

+Equity Compensation Plans Approved by

+Security Holders (1) 50,000 \$ 7.72 934,334 (2)(3)

+Equity Compensation Plans Not

+Approved by Security Holders

+Total 50,000 7.72 934,334
-(1) The Company's Equity Incentive Plan and Non-Employee Director Plan.

-(2) Subject to the following additional limitations: The aggregate number of shares of restricted stock that may be issued under the Equity Incentive Plan, the Non-Employee Director Plan, and any other Company executive compensation plan, collectively, may not exceed 10% of the outstanding shares of the Company on May 4, 2017, the effective date of the Equity Incentive Plan and the Non-Employee Director Plan, plus 10% of the number of shares of the Company's common stock issued or delivered by the Company (other than pursuant to compensation plans) during the term of the Equity Incentive Plan and the Non-Employee Director Plan, as applicable.
+- (1) The Company's Equity Incentive Plan and Non-Employee Director Plan. - (2) Subject to the following additional limitations: The aggregate number of shares of restricted stock that may be issued under the Equity Incentive Plan, the Non-Employee Director Plan, and any other Company executive compensation plan, collectively, may not exceed 10% of the outstanding shares of the Company on May 4, 2017, the effective date of the Equity Incentive Plan and the Non-Employee Director Plan, plus 10% of the number of shares of the Company's common stock issued or delivered by the Company (other than pursuant to compensation plans) during the term of the Equity Incentive Plan and the Non-Employee Director Plan, as applicable.
 No one person may be granted more than 25% of the shares of restricted stock reserved for issuance under the Equity Incentive Plan or the Non-Employee Director Plan.
 For purposes of calculating compliance with this limit, the Company will count as restricted stock all shares of the Company's common stock that are issued pursuant to the Non-Employee

 Director Plan less any shares that are forfeited back to the Company and cancelled as a result of forfeiture restrictions not lapsing.
-In addition, the amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options and rights, together with any restricted stock issued by the Company pursuant to the Equity and Incentive Plan, the Non-Employee Director Plan and any other KCAP Financial compensation plan, will not exceed 25%, at the time of issuance, of the outstanding voting securities of the Company, except that if the amount of voting securities that would result from the exercise of all the Company's directors, officers and employees, together with any restricted stock issued by the Company, would exceed 15% of the outstanding voting securities of the Company, would result from the exercise of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of amount of voting warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of issuance may not exceed 20% of the outstanding voting securities of the Company.
+In addition, the amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options and rights, together with any restricted stock issued by the Company pursuant to the Equity and Incentive Plan, the Non-Employee Director Plan and any other KCAP Financial compensation plan, will not exceed 25%, at the time of issuance, of the outstanding voting securities of the Company, except that if the amount of voting securities that would result from the exercise of all the Company's outstanding warrants, options and rights issued to the Company's directors, officers and employees, together with any restricted stock issued by the Company, would exceed 15% of the outstanding voting securities of the Company, the total amount of voting securities that would result from the exercise of all outstanding warrants, options and rights, together with any restricted stock issued by the Company, at the time of issuance may not exceed 20% of the outstanding voting securities of the Company.